AFx3/crema-static-analyzer/README.md

 # Future work
 * Improve target cargo projects dependency handling
 * Include more MIR statements in the analysis
-* Improve interprocedulal support
+* Improve interprocedural support
 * Including pointer/alias analysis modules
 * Consider other languages by FFIs
-* Consider also heap allcoations form C and deallocations in Rust
+* Consider also heap allocations from C and deallocations in Rust
 ------------------------------------------------------------------------------

 # Contributions are welcome!